Improved precision and accuracy of electron energy-loss spectroscopy quantification via fine structure fitting with constrained optimization: Theory

 The derivation starts from the Bethe sum rule and uses the following approximations: \begin{enumerate} \item non-relativistic Schr\"odinger equation; \item the contribution from occupied states is independent of the atomic environment; \item the particular shell electron wavefunctions are orthogonal to all other electrons; \item the collection angle is small (dipole approximation), leading to a constant generalized oscillator strength (GOS), \cite{crozier1989ultram}. \end{enumerate}

 We include additive fine structure through some set of basis functions, $g_i(E)$, defined on the energy range were the fine structure occurs,

 with $b_i$ the fine structure coefficients that need estimation and $\sigma_A$ the atomic inelastic cross section.
-In Appendix \ref{app:1} it is shown that this additive formulation is equivalent to the multiplicative form in \cite{verbeeck2006ultram}, which relates to the unoccupied density of states in a crystal.
+While the physical interpretation of the additive model is not immediately obvious, we show in Appendix \ref{app:1} the mathematical equivalency with the multiplicative form in \cite{verbeeck2006ultram}, which in turn has a clear interpretation as the approximate unoccupied density of states in a crystal relative to the density of states of the free atom.

 As Eq.~\ref{eq:cte} holds for all physical inelastic cross sections, we use it to compare $\sigma_A$ and $\sigma_{in}$ from Eq.~\ref{eq:fine}, leading to the equality,

 Next, the integral is broken into two parts.
 The first region [0, $E_{max}$] includes most of the fine structure while the second region [$E_{max}$, $\infty$) has negligible fine structure contributions and is therefore almost identical to the atomic cross section.
 In practice $E_{max}$ must be chosen sufficiently large, but lie below the onset of the closest following edge, typically ranges of 100-500~eV yield good results.